 Dublin 2022

-Measuring Walking: New smart tools and what can be done with good walking data: This year we will talk about which new smart tools can help us generate more and better walking data and what can be done with that data in practice.
+Measuring Walking: New smart tools and what can be done with good walking data: The workshop focused on new smart tools that can help us generate more and better walking data.
+We also discussed how these can be used in practice.
 More

 Seoul 2021 (online)